vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 On another note, I think there is a lot to say in favor of the aesthetic beauty of performing computationally complex operations without any tools except for systematic analytic thought.

 Firstly, why is it that we don't all find logarithms to be intuitive?
-To answer this question, it was helpful to me to think of mathematical operations in terms of the *function* they compute and that function's *inverse* [^3].
+To answer this question, it was helpful to me to think of mathematical operations in terms of the *function* they compute and that function's *inverse*.
 For example, the addition $y = x + a$ yields the value $y$ from $x$ and $a$ and the inverse of the addition results in one of the arguments: $y - a = x$.
 You can find a table of different examples of this for numerous functions and the restrictions that apply [here on Wikipedia](https://en.wikipedia.org/wiki/Inverse_function#Standard_inverse_functions).
 You will notice, that at any level of complexity the inverse function is generally more difficult to compute in your head or by hand than the original.
 The inverse as a stand-alone function is usually a more abstract operation than it's counterpart that's even harder to grasp as the complexity of the base operation increases.
 For example, a subtraction is often harder to compute manually than an addition and a multiplication is usually harder than both addition and subtraction [^1].

 For a long time, the limit of what I could realistically compute or better approximate in my head was square roots.
 This was likely due to the fact that in German high-school they make us memorize the square and thereby also the square root of all numbers between 0 and 20.
 Later, this became the starting point for teaching us about parabolas and later polynomials.